 27.2 A notice delivered by hand shall be deemed to have been received when delivered (or if delivery is not in business hours, at 9 am on the first business day following delivery).
 A correctly addressed notice sent by pre-paid first-class post or recorded delivery post shall be deemed to have been received at the time at which it would have been delivered in the normal course of post.
 A notice sent by fax shall be deemed to have been received at the time of transmission (as shown by the timed printout obtained by the sender).

-This has been entered into on the date stated at the beginning of it.
+This Agreement has been entered into on the Commencement Date.